Professional Golf Studies

 Junior Certificate passes at either ordinary or higher level are not accepted.

-Applicants from outside the UK must have their country’s equivalent.
+Applicants from outside the UK must hold a relevant, equivalent qualification from their country.

-It should be understood that Foundation Degree Level work is the same as the first 2 years of an honours degree, so there is a need for candidates to posses a good level of English writing ability.
+Foundation Degree Level work is the same as the first 2 years of an honours degree, so there is a need for candidates to hold a good level of English writing ability.

 Full details are provided on application and during open days.